AndreiIgna/if-menu/readme.txt

 = 0.16.2 - 17 January 2020 =
 * Fixed - Error shown about the registered REST Api endpoint
 * Updated - Ensure compatibility with WordPress 5.6
-* Updated - Mark PHP as min v7.0 required.
-Plugin still works with PHP 5.x, but is encouranged to upgrade for better security and the upcoming features the plugin will get

 = 0.16.1 - 11 April 2020 =
 * Fixed - Improved compatibility with other plugins that extend menu items